MaadhavBhatt/guess-the-line-v2/README.md

 ## How to Suggest a New Graph?

-1. Edit the `graphs.md` file in the root directory of the project.
+1. Edit the `/src/data/graphs.ts` file [here](./src/data/graphs.ts).
 2. Add your desired graph equation in the format `f(x)=...` on a new line.
-3. Attach a screenshot of the graph plotted on Desmos for reference.
+3. Make sure to follow the existing formatting and conventions in the file.
+I'll write a formatting guide soon.
-4. Make sure to follow the existing formatting and conventions in the file.
-See format [here]() for reference.
+4. Attach a screenshot of the graph plotted on Desmos for reference.
 5. Submit a pull request with your changes.

 ### Graph Function Format